DrCampbell2017/NavGO/README.md

 - Alternatively, require("navGo_pathfinding.NavGO_Global") into a game object and NAVGO.IS_READY() will return true upon being ready.
 4. Utalize path generation and random path generation to allow objects to move throughout your level.

+## Directional Paths:
+A secondary type of Node called the "NavGO_directionalNodeGO" can be used for when a specific path needs to be followed.
+Example patrolling NPCs.
+To Use:
+1. Add the /NavGO/Handler/NavGO_HandlerGO.go game object reference to the collection you need navigation in.
+2. Add in Navigation nodes from /NavGO/directionalNode/NavGO_directionalNodeGO.go as game object references.
+Place these around your level in the order you would like your character to move.
+Within each node, there are three values,
+- "Node ID" is the number ID for the object
+- "Node Next" is the number ID for the next object in the directional list
+- "Independent path" is a true/false value.
+True means that it will not be included for use outside of the path.
+Functions such as "GET_RANDOM_NODE" can not pick these nodes for the path and they will not be used in any other path finding.
+True means that the node will be used in other path finding.
+3. Send an init message to the NavGO_HandlerGO.go to set values.
+Upon being ready, it will send back a message_id hash("NavGO_Directional_Ready").
+- Alternatively, require("navGo_pathfinding.NavGO_Global") into a game object and NAVGO.IS_DIRECTIONS_READY() will return true upon being ready.
+4. Utalize path generation using the function "GET_PATH_FROM_DIRECTIONAL_ID".

+## Test collections:
+Included within full project (which you can download as a .zip) there are currently two different collections showing various elements of the NavGO.
+To View a specific example.
+1. Open up the project in Defold
+2. Navigate to the game.project file
+3. In the section "Bootstap" change the value of "Main collection" to one of the following:
+- "standard_NavGo_Demo.collection" (default value) is the main demo space for the NavGo and showcases two moving characters, one character uses the singleton and one messages with the handler.
+A few seconds into the test, additional characters will spawn with no possible path to show handling that.
+This collection showcases the primary functions of NavGo.
+- "directional_NavGo_Demo.collection" is the demo for showing off the directional movement.
+Two characters will follow separate directional paths defined in their movement script.
+A third character will path find to a randomly picked node that is either on the normal NavGo nodes or the directional nodes where the value of "Independent Path" is set to false.

 # NAVGO_HANDLER

 ## Messages to the NavGO_HandlerGO